OutSystems/docs-support/src/enterprise/extensibility/extensibility.md

 You can integrate your OutSystems applications with REST APIs provided by other systems, or even by other OutSystems applications.
 Use this functionality either to obtain data from those systems or to request them to perform some action.

+Check our video about [consuming a REST API in 10 minutes with OutSystems](https://youtu.be/gNyWIeJYfG0).

 When importing the REST API, Service Studio does the following:

 * Creates the REST API